Large gaps of CUE and GUE: Introduction

 \section{Introduction}

-In random matrix theory, the typical spacings between eigenvalues of classical random matrices have been well understood for a long time.
+In random matrix theory, the typical spacings between eigenvalues of classical random matrices have been well understood for a long time \cite{AGZ, DG}.
 But there are only few results known for the extremal spacings.
-The rescaling limits of the small gaps of CUE and GUE (where the point processes of eigenvalues are both determinintal point processes) were considered by Vinson and he also suggest the decay order of the largest gap \cite{V}.
-Later on, in \cite{BB}, Ben Arous-Bourgade adapted Soshnikov's technique on the small gaps for the general determinantal point processes with translation invariant kernels \cite{So}, and they gave the rescaling limits of the joint distributions of the small gaps for CUE and GUE, where the point processes of the small gaps after rescaling are asymptotic to the Poisson distributions, i.e., the small gaps after rescaling can be treated as independent and identically distributed random variables asymptotically.
-Ben Arous-Bourgade further derived the decay order of the largest gap for these two ensembles and confirmed Vinson's prediction.
-It's also worth to mentioning our recent result on the small gaps of the circular log-gas $\beta$-ensemble for any positive integer $\beta$ \cite{FW}.
+The rescaling limits of the smallest gaps of CUE and GUE (where the point processes of eigenvalues are both determinintal point processes) were proved by Vinson and he also suggest the decay order of the largest gap \cite{V}.
+Later on, Soshnikov studied the smallest gaps for the general determinantal point processes with translation invariant kernels \cite{So}, and proved that the point processes of the smallest gaps after rescaling are asymptotic to the Poisson point processes.
+In \cite{BB}, Ben Arous-Bourgade derived the smallest gaps for CUE and GUE, and they further proved the decay order of the largest gap for these two ensembles which confirmed Vinson's prediction.
+The proofs in \cite{BB, So, V} highly depend on the determinantal structures of the point processes.
+For the point processes without determinantal structures, in \cite{FW}, we developed a new technique based on the Selberg integral to prove the smallest gaps for the circular log-gas $\beta$-ensemble for any positive integer $\beta$.
 As special cases, our result implies the limiting distributions of the smallest gaps of the classical random matrices of COE, CUE and CSE.
+The same technique is further applied to GOE \cite{FTW}.
+Recently, a completely different approach has been employed to address the smallest gaps for GSE, leveraging its Pfaffian structure \cite{FLY}.

-In this paper, we will study the laws of the rescaling limits of the large gaps of CUE and GUE.
-We will prove that the point processes of the rescaling large gaps in both cases are asymptotic to the Poisson distributions with some explicitly given intensities.
-As a direct consequence, we can derive the law of the rescaling limit of the $k$-th largest gap, which is given by the Gumbel distribution.
+In this paper, we will derive the rescaling limits of the largest gaps of CUE and GUE by their determinantal structures.
+The main results are that the laws of the rescaling limits of the $k$-th largest gaps are given by the Gumbel distributions for any fixed positive integer $k$.
+These results are further shown to be universal for general Wigner matrices \cite{SB, LLM}.